oskaradermecker/dna_sequencing/README.md

 Being able to find the optimal alignment of two biological sequences of nucleotides is an important challenge in bioinformatics.
 Since there are (m+n)!/(m!)² ways of alligning two sequences of lengths m and n, smart ways of comparing DNA sequences had to be developed.
 This program implements a sequence alignment algorithm, as well as mutlithreading, based on the algorithm of Smith and Waterman and Rogue's improvements, available in the literature.
 [1] provides more information on the input files used.

+This program was written with Hamza Nougba and Hossein Jaidi at the Ecole Polytechnique de Bruxelles, 2016.

 Sources:

 [1] Farrar, Michael S. 2010.
 “NCBI BLAST Database Format” 4: 1–9.